tud-sumo/docs/docs/5_tracked_objs.md

   2. Inflow/outflow tracking:
     - Traffic-flow related variables can be tracked by tracked junctions, however, it is necessary to define the detectors used to do so.
-    - Here, the input for `Simulation.add_tracked_junctions()` is a dictionary, where each junction has a '<i>flow_params</i>' value.
-This is a dictionary containing '<i>inflow_detectors</i>', '<i>outflow_detectors</i>' and '<i>vehicle_types</i>'. '<i>inflow_detectors</i>' and '<i>outflow_detectors</i>' are lists containing the detectors that will be used to register vehicles entering and exiting the junction, whilst '<i>vehicle_types</i>' is an optional parameter that lists the vehicle types that should be registered (defaults to all).
+    - Here, the input for `Simulation.add_tracked_junctions()` is a dictionary, where each junction has a '_flow_params_' value.
+This is a dictionary containing '_inflow_detectors_', '_outflow_detectors_' and '_vehicle_types_'. '_inflow_detectors_' and '_outflow_detectors_' are lists containing the detectors that will be used to register vehicles entering and exiting the junction, whilst '_vehicle_types_' is an optional parameter that lists the vehicle types that should be registered (defaults to all).

   3. Metered junctions:
     - Metered junctions adds options for tracking queuing variables; queue length, queue delay and spillback.
 This is primarily designed for use in ramp metering systems.
     - Here, the input for `Simulation.add_tracked_junctions()` is a dictionary, where each junction has a 'meter_params' value.
-This is a dictionary containing '<i>min_rate</i>', '<i>max_rate</i>', '<i>init_rate</i>', '<i>queue_detector</i>' and '<i>ramp_edges</i>'.
+This is a dictionary containing '_min_rate_', '_max_rate_', '_init_rate_', '_queue_detector_' and '_ramp_edges_'.
 These are detailed below, however, flow can still be tracked as above.
-    - '<i>min_rate</i>' is a required parameter denoting the minimum allowed metering rate.
+    - '_min_rate_' is a required parameter denoting the minimum allowed metering rate.
-    - '<i>max_rate</i>' is a required parameter denoting the maximum allowed metering rate.
+    - '_max_rate_' is a required parameter denoting the maximum allowed metering rate.
-    - '<i>init_rate</i>' denotes the initial metering rate set after initialisation.
+    - '_init_rate_' denotes the initial metering rate set after initialisation.
-    - '<i>queue_detector</i>' is the ID of a <b>multi-entry-exit detector</b> that should be placed on the on-ramp.
+    - '_queue_detector_' is the ID of a **multi-entry-exit detector** that should be placed on the on-ramp.
 The entry detector should be placed at the start of the on-ramp, and the exit detector just before the traffic light.
 If given, queue length and delay at each step is tracked automatically.
-    - If you would like to track vehicle spillback, provide the list of edge IDs that make up the ramp under the '<i>ramp_edges</i>' parameter.
-This can also be used instead of '<i>queue_detector</i>' to track queue length and delay, however, this approach is much slower.
+    - If you would like to track vehicle spillback, provide the list of edge IDs that make up the ramp under the '_ramp_edges_' parameter.
+This can also be used instead of '_queue_detector_' to track queue length and delay, however, this approach is much slower.
 Tracking spillback in this way will only work when vehicles are inserted directly onto the on-ramp (ie. no urban roads connect to the on-ramp), and requires checking all unloaded vehicles of their insertion edge which can be slow.

 Examples of these different levels are shown below.